axelg1993/Flicks-Week1/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Collection views, and how their eas of use is detrimental.
+1. Collection views, and how their ease of use is detrimental.
-2. UISearchbar and it's importance.
+2. Efficiency and it's importance specifically because it lags to load in the imageViews.

 ## Video Walkthrough